HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Introduction

-However, maintaining quality assurance across thousands of remote sensors in harsh environments is difficult.
-Sensor drift, equipment faults, ice effects, rating curve changes, clock errors, and transmission problems frequently degrade data~\cite{sun2019review,dogo2019survey}.
-Current operational quality control relies primarily on expert hydrologists who visually inspect time series, reason about discharge-stage relationships, and apply site-specific judgment~\cite{nearing2022lstm,goldstein2015peeking}.
-While this expert-centered workflow delivers high-quality data, it does not scale with expanding networks and rising temporal resolution.
-The bottleneck is not lack of expertise—it is the mismatch between growing data volumes and limited expert capacity.
+Current operational practice therefore relies heavily on domain experts who visually inspect time series, interpret stage–discharge relationships, and apply site-specific judgment~\cite{nearing2022lstm,goldstein2015peeking}.
+While this expert-driven workflow produces high-quality records, its manual nature cannot keep pace with expanding monitoring networks and rising data frequency.
+The resulting bottleneck stems not from insufficient expertise but from the growing mismatch between data volumes and the capacity for timely human review.

+Recent advances in machine learning offer a promising path toward more efficient and scalable hydrologic data quality control.
+Modern models can process continuous data streams, capture subtle temporal dependencies, and operate consistently across large station networks.
+These capabilities align well with the needs of contemporary monitoring systems.
+In principle, such methods could provide rapid, reliable quality screening across thousands of sites.